mruby/mruby/CONTRIBUTING.md

 # How to contribute

-mruby is a young open-source project.

-We are looking forward to each pull request.
+mruby is an open-source project which is looking forward to each contribution.

-## Pull Request
+## Your Pull Request

-To make it easy to review und understand your change please keep the following things in mind for your pull request:
+To make it easy to review and understand your change please keep the following things in mind before submitting your pull request:

-* Make you change on the latest possible state of **mruby/master**
+* Work on the latest possible state of **mruby/master**
 * Test your changes before creating a pull request (**make test**)
 * If possible write a test case which confirms your change
 * Don't mix several features or bug-fixes in one pull request
-* Create a branch which is dedicated to change
+* Create a branch which is dedicated to your change
 * Create a meaningful commit message
 * Explain your change (i.e. with a link to the issue you are fixing)